-Backcountry and Wilderness Stewardship Plan Proposal.
+Backcountry and Wilderness Stewardship Plan.

 New Regulations Prohibit Brown and Black Bear Baiting under State of Alaska Regulations in Wrangell-St. Elias National Preserve.

 As of January 1, 2016, baiting for black and brown bears under State of Alaska regulations is prohibited in Wrangell-St. Elias National Preserve.
 The new National Park Service (NPS) regulations also prohibit taking wolves and coyotes (including pups) from May 1 through August 9 and prohibit using dogs to hunt big game, including black bears.

-Last updated: September 25, 2017
+Last updated: December 28, 2017